‘Shameless’ Season 9 Trailer & Release Date Revealed

 — Deadline Hollywood (@DEADLINE) June 7, 2018

-Unfortunately, all fans really know about Season 9 of Shameless right now is that it is coming and it does have an official release date for the premiere.
+Unfortunately, all fans really know about Season 9 of Shameless right now is that it is coming, and it does have an official release date for the premiere.
 Showtime has yet to release an official trailer or any information regarding the Season 9 cast.